-- You can call 1 1 3 to the AMK-centre in case of acute illness and injury
+- Call 1 1 3 in case of acute illness and injury.

-- Phone number 116 117 brings you into contact with the nearest municipal casualty ward
+- Phone number 116 117 will connect you to the nearest local casualty ward.

 All children living in Norway are offered vaccinations against various diseases.